Eli Clare: Bodymind

 Eli Clare is one of the first scholars to popularize the concept of bodymind.
 Along with Margaret Price, Clare proposed that the bodymind expresses the interrelatedness of mental and physical processes.
-Clare uses bodymind in his work Brilliant Imperfection as a way to resist common Western assumptions that the body and mind are separate entities, or that the mind is “superior” to the body.
+Clare uses bodymind in his work Brilliant Imperfection as a way to resist common Western assumptions that the body and mind are separate entities, or that the mind is "superior" to the body.

 Other prominent scholars to theorize on bodymind include Price, Sami Schalk, Gloria Anzaldua, and Alyson Patsavas.

 Publications

-Eli Clare has published three books: Brilliant Imperfection, The Marrow’s Telling, and Exile and Pride.
+Eli Clare has published two books of creative non-fiction, Exile and Pride: Disability, Queerness, and Liberation (1999, 2009, 2015) and Brilliant Imperfection: Grappling with Cure (2017); a collection of poetry, The Marrow's Telling: Words in Motion (2007); and contributed to a number of periodicals and anthologies.

 Clare's scholarly work has been published in Public Culture, GLQ: A Journal of Lesbian and Gay Studies, Seattle Journal for Social Justice, Journal of Literary & Cultural Disability Studies, Tikkun, and Disability Studies Quarterly.

 Clare has also submitted chapters to the following anthologies: Gender and Women's Studies in Canada: Critical Terrain, the fourth edition of The Disability Studies Reader, Disability Studies and the Environmental Humanities: Toward an Eco-Crip Theory, Material Ecocriticism, The Blackwell Guide to Feminist Philosophy, Staring Back: The Disability Experience from the Inside Out, Queerly Classed, Unruly Bodies: Life Writing by Women with Disabilities, and Queer Crips: Disabled Gay Men and Their Stories.